KisonHe/hex-linear-lift-direct-control-demo/README.md

 ![CANOpenLinux](./CANOpenLinux.png)

+---

 ## Python
+> This demo uses asyncio.
+If your python version is too old, it will not work.

 1. Make sure everything in common setup is done.
 2. Run `pip3 install -r requirements.txt` to install the required dependencies.
-3. Currently, this script only supports the default CAN interface (can0).
-To run the script, use the following command:`python3 main.py`
+Using venv is ok.
+3. Change `bus = can.Bus(channel='can0', bustype='socketcan', fd=True)` in main.py to your can interface.
+4. Run `python3 main.py` to start the script.
-4. Watch it rotate
+5. Watch it rotate

 ## Rust